Integrations

 • Based on the user’s geographical location, privacy laws in that region, and your consent settings in Concord, we can be configured to block all non-essential cookies and scripts until the user grants consent.
 The GCM integration allows for a few different options that determine how and when Google tags are allowed and what data is shared with them and when.

 • Regardless of the chosen GCM Mode (Basic vs. Advanced modes are discussed in more detail below), when enabled and once consent is granted, Concord automatically shares the user's consent preferences with Google, which changes the behavior of Google services based on these preferences.
-This works with both Google Tag (gtag) and Google Tag Manager (GTM) implementations.
+This works with both Google Tag Manager (GTM) and Google Tag (gtag).

 Google Consent Mode v2 is an updated framework by Google that helps adjust data collection practices based on user consent.
 Features of this framework include: